Use this test maker to create a multiple choice test or exam and inspire learning in a fun and engaging way

 Use clear and concise questions for easy understanding

 Add a description under the question to add more context

 Make it fun – add GIFS, videos or images to keep people entertained

 Show the correct answers using clever logic features

 Organize your results in a flash with our native Google Sheets Integration, or connect to your favorite apps like Mailchimp, Trello or Evernote through

 Cliché warning, but use your imagination.
 Say you’re making a spelling test and your students think they know the drill.
 Why not try a multiple-choice test format for one half of the test, and then mix it up with yes/no questions and fill-in-the-blank answers for the rest?
 Here’s a list of question types to get your imagination going.

 What do a kindergarten teacher and the president of Evil Corp have in common?
 Neither can code complex algorithms and both would love results automatically summarized and easily exported to a spreadsheet.
 An online test does the trick and gives you extra me-time.

 Let your test or quiz reflect a theme, a subject or your own personality.
 You can actually customize anything from colors and backgrounds to button texts.
-Also, Logic jump (a PRO feature) can make a test progressively harder, easier, or go in a different direction based on answers.
+Also, smart logic features can make a test progressively harder, easier, or go in a different direction based on answers.